xdeb-org/xdeb-install/README.md

    Basically just a wrapper to automate the process.

 COMMANDS:
-   xdeb           install the xdeb utility to the system along with its dependencies providers, p   list available providers sync, S        synchronize remote repositories search, s      search remote repositories for a package repository, r  install a package from an remote repository url, u         install a package from a URL directly file, f        install a package from a local DEB file clean, c       cleanup temporary xdeb context root path, optionally the repository lists as well version, v     print the version of this tool help, h        Shows a list of commands or help for one command
+   xdeb          install the xdeb utility to the system along with its dependencies providers, p  list available providers sync, S       synchronize remote repositories search, s     search remote repositories for a package deb, apt, i   install a package from a remote repository url, u        install a package from a URL directly file, f       install a package from a local DEB file clean, c      cleanup temporary xdeb context root path, optionally the repository lists as well version, v    print the version of this tool help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --options value, -o value  override XDEB_OPTS, '-i' will be removed if provided (default: "-Sde")